Carnival Horizon

 Deal Expert / Travel Blogger

-Exuberant and affordable, Carnival’s newest ship continues in the vein of its sister ship, Carnival Vista.
-With some excellent dining options, an eye-popping water park, and upgraded lodging that brings another dose of modernity and style to Carnival’s fleet, all of the Vista-class ships—and Carnival Horizon in in particular—break the strictly cheap-and-cheerful mold that’s come to typify the world’s largest cruise line.
-Here’s what we saw on a recent stay on Carnival Horizon
+Exuberant and affordable, the second ship in Carnival Cruise Line’s Vista class reflects the elevated vibe of its sister ship, Carnival Vista.
+With some excellent dining options, an eye-popping water park, and upgraded accommodation options that bring another dose of modernity and style to Carnival’s fleet, all three Vista-class ships — 2019’s Carnival Panorama is the third — break the strictly cheap-and-cheerful mold that had come to typify the world’s largest cruise line.
+Here’s what we saw when we cruised on Carnival Horizon

 What We Love